richardthorp/radiohead/README.md

 ### User Stories
 #### As a first time user, I want:
-* To quickly understand the purpose of the website
+* To quickly understand the purpose of the website.
-* To be able to register and sign in easily
+* To be able to register and sign in easily.
-* To be able to sign out easily
+* To be able to sign out easily.
-* To be able to navigate through the website intuitively and easily
+* To be able to navigate through the website intuitively and easily.
-* To find content relating to the band Radiohead
+* To find content relating to the band Radiohead.

 #### As a returning user, I want:
-* To be able to log in and out easily and to be able to remain signed in
+* To be able to log in and out easily and to be able to remain signed in.
+* To be able to reset my password should I forget it.
-* To be able to find details about my previous orders
+* To be able to find details about my previous orders.
-* To be able to view details about my subscription
+* To be able to view details about my subscription.
+* To be able to easily cancel my subscription.
+* To be able to easily reactivate my subscription after cancelling.
+* To be able to change my subscription payment card.
-* To be able to save my details to use for any future purchases
+* To be able to save my details to use for any future purchases.
-* To be able to find new merchandise quickly in the shop
+* To be able to find new merchandise quickly in the shop.
-* To be able to find new music quickly in the Media section
+* To be able to find new music quickly in the Media section.
-* To be able to view new content quickly in the Portal area
+* To be able to view new content quickly in the Portal area.

 #### Shared user requirements:
-* To be able to communicate with other fans of the band
+* To be able to communicate with other fans of the band.
-* To be able to buy music and merchandise from the band
+* To be able to buy music and merchandise from the band.
-* To be able to find details about upcoming concerts
+* To be able to find details about upcoming concerts.
-* To be able to find and consume music
+* To be able to find and consume music.
-* To be able to find recent news, updates and other content
+* To be able to find recent news, updates and other content.

 <a name="design"></a>
 ## Design